The Center for Cosmetic Surgery

 At a consultation, detailed pricing options will be explained so there are no surprises.
 We do participate with a variety of financing companies that can help patients spread their payments out over time.

-We do advise some of our patients to begin gentle massage of their implants at 1 week postoperative.
-This can help the pocket soften up and may facilitate implant settling.
+We advise some of our patients to begin gentle massage a week after their surgery.
+This can help soften the pocket and may facilitate implant settling.
 In some cases, however, it is not recommended.
-Patients should wait for their 1-week appointment to see whether we advise them to massage their implants.
+Patients should wait for their one-week appointment to get instructions from their surgeon.

-The best answer to this question is that breast augmentation results last as long as the appearance of the breasts is satisfactory and the implants remain intact.
-Practically speaking, implants typically last anywhere from 10 to 25 years, although newer technology may extend this time frame.
+The best answer to this question is that the results last as long as the breasts’ appearance is satisfactory and the implants remain intact.
+Practically speaking, they typically last 10 to 25 years, although newer technology may extend this time frame.

 Silicone implants often rupture without any outward signs.
 In fact, most silicone implant ruptures are clinically silent and will go unnoticed by the patient or even by a surgeon performing a cursory physical exam.
 Over time, the body can react to this silicone by laying down scar tissue, resulting in capsular contracture.
-Although not systemically damaging, the presence of a thickened capsule adds complexity and risk to the revision surgery.
-In an effort to detect these silent ruptures before they become more challenging to deal with, the FDA and the various implant manufacturers recommend screening with MRI or ultrasound starting 5 or 6 years after the initial procedure and every 2 to 3 years thereafter.
-At the Center for Cosmetic Surgery, our dedication to our implant patients means that we have in-office ultrasound available at both of our Colorado locations and can perform an ultrasound to assess implants at the time of a consultation or at any time such an examination may prove helpful postoperatively.
-Over the 5 years that we have had the ultrasounds in-house, we have diagnosed dozens of ruptures, sometimes finding a ruptured implant in a patient with a normal MRI.
-As implant experts, we are uniquely qualified to perform these exams – radiologists have likely never even seen a breast implant outside the body and may not know how it behaves.
-It has proven invaluable as a screening tool, and we’d never go back to practicing without the capability to do ultrasounds in-house.
+The FDA and the various implant manufacturers recommend screening with MRI or ultrasound starting 5 or 6 years after the initial procedure and then every 2 to 3 years.
+At the Center for Cosmetic Surgery, our dedication to our implant patients means that we have in-office ultrasound available at both of our Colorado locations.
+We can perform an ultrasound at a consultation or whenever an examination may prove helpful postoperatively.
+Over the 5 years that we have had the ultrasounds in-house, we have diagnosed dozens of ruptures, sometimes in a patient with a normal MRI.

 CAN PATIENTS GO BRALESS AFTER BREAST AUGMENTATION SURGERY?

 Our expert surgeons are ready to see you and can help you achieve your aesthetic goals.
-Please schedule a personal consultation to learn what breast augmentation or augmentation revision with our highly trained and experienced surgeons can do for you.
+Please request a consultation or call our office at (303) 278-2600 to learn more about the procedure with one of our highly trained and experienced board-certified plastic surgeons.
 The Center for Cosmetic Surgery has 2 plastic surgery offices, including one just outside of Denver in lovely Golden, Colorado, immediately off 6th Avenue West.
 We also have a downtown office in Cherry Creek, Denver.
-Simply call 303-278-2600 or request your consultation online.